-Key Operation Description F1 (TRACE) Displays a trace pointer on the graph along with the coordinates of the current cursor location.
+Key Operation Description SHIFT [F1] (TRACE) Displays a trace pointer on the graph along with the coordinates of the current cursor location.
 Trace can also be used to obtain the periodic frequency of a specific range on the graph and assign it to a variable.
 See "Using Trace" on page \$\epsilon\$-40.
 SHIFT F2 (ZOOM) Starts a zoom operation, which you can use to enlarge or reduce the size of the graph along the x -axis or the y -axis.
 See "Using Zoom" on page ε -41.
-SHIFT F3 (V-WIN) Displays a function menu of special View Window commands for the E-CON3 mode graph screen.
+SHIFT F3 (V-WIN) Displays a function menu of special View Window commands for the E-CON4 mode graph screen.
 For details about each command, see "Configuring View Window Parameters" on page ε -49.
 SHIFT F4 (SKETCH) Displays a menu that contains the following commands: Cls, Plot, F-Line, Text, PEN, Vertical, and Horizontal.
-For details about each command, see "Drawing Dots, Lines, and Text on the Graph Screen (Sketch)" on page 5-50.
+For details about each command, see "Drawing Dots, Lines, and Text on the Graph Screen (Sketch)" on page 5-52.
 OPTN F1 (PICTURE) Saves the currently displayed graph as a graphic image.
 You can recall a saved graph image and overlay it on another graph to compare them.
 For details about these procedures, see "Saving and Recalling Graph Screen Contents" on page 5-20.
-OPTN F2 (LISTMEM) Displays a menu of functions for saving the sample values in a specific range of a graph to a list.
+OPTN F2 (MEMORY) F1 (LISTMEM) Displays a menu of functions for saving the sample values in a specific range of a graph to a list.
 See "Transforming Sampled Data to List Data" on page ε -42.
+OPTN F2 (MEMORY) F2 (CSV) Saves the sample data in the specific range of a graph to a CSV file.
+For details, see "Saving Sample Data to a CSV File" (page ε -43).
 OPTN F3 (EDIT) Displays a menu of functions for zooming and editing a particular graph when the graph screen contains multiple graphs.
-See "Working with Multiple Graphs" on page ε -46.
+See "Working with Multiple Graphs" on page \$\cal{\epsilon}\$-46.
 OPTN F4 (CALC) Displays a menu that lets you transform a sample result graph to a function using Fourier series expansion, and to perform regression to determine the tendency of a graph.
-See "Using Fourier Series Expansion to Transform a Waveform to a Function" on page \$\cal{\mathcal{E}}\$-43, and "Performing Regression" on page \$\cal{\mathcal{E}}\$-44.
+See "Using Fourier Series Expansion to Transform a Waveform to a Function" on page ε-44, and "Performing Regression" on page ε-45.

 Key Operation Description OPTN F5 (Y=fx) Displays the graph relation list, which lets you select a Y=f(x) graph to overlay on the sampled result graph.
-See "Overlaying a Y=f(x) Graph on a Sampled Result Graph" on page ε -45.
+See "Overlaying a Y=f(x) Graph on a Sampled Result Graph" on page ε-46.
 OPTN F6 (SPEAKER) Starts an operation for outputting a specific range of a sound data waveform graph from the speaker (EA-200 only).
-See "Outputting a Specific Range of a Graph from the Speaker" on page ε -48.
+See "Outputting a Specific Range of a Graph from the Speaker" on page £-48.